k2view-academy/K2View-Academy/academy/ILT - Material/Training_Level_1/04_fabric_runtime/01_fabric_runtime_overview.md

 # Fabric Runtime Overview

-Well Done!

-You have just completed the Fabric Main Flow Quiz as well as a basic project implementation.
-You have also completed the previous learning item by deploying your project to the Fabric server.

-As already covered, Fabric consists of two separate layers:
+NTT -> Reminder Fabric consists of two separate layers:

 - Implementation Layer (Studio): where the design, development, definition of tables, transformation rules and deployment are performed.
 - Execution Layer (Server): where the actual migration and synchronization of data from source systems into  Fabric is performed.

-Let's see how the rules and logic created as part of your project implementation are deployed to the Execution layer while data is  stored, accessed and queried on demand.
+NTT -> Explain how the rules and logic created as part of your project implementation are deployed to the Execution layer while data is stored, accessed and queried on demand.

-### What Will You Experience in this Learning Item?
+### Learning Item Content?

-By the end of the Fabric Runtime learning item you will know about:

 - Fabric server directories and basic utilities.
 - Fabric configuration files.